Ucheodiaka/alx-system_engineering-devops/0x02-shell_redirections/README.md

-12-newest file will display the 10 newest file in current dir 13-unique will take a list of words as input and print only words that appear exactly once 14-findthatword will display lines containing the pattern root from the file /etc/passwd 15-countthatword will display the number of lines that contain the pattern bin in the file /etc/passwd
+12-newest file will display the 10 newest file in current dir 13-unique will take a list of words as input and print only words that appear exactly once 14-findthatword will display lines containing the pattern root from the file /etc/passwd 15-countthatword will display the number of lines that contain the pattern bin in the file /etc/passwd 16-whatsnext display lines containing the pattern root and 3 lines after them in the file /etc/passwd